newsdev/replay-ap/README.md

 # REPLAY-AP
 [That strange feeling we sometimes get that we've lived through something before.](https://www.youtube.com/watch?v=G2eUopy9sd8)

-`replay-ap` is a small web service that will replay JSON from an AP election test. `replay-ap` does not require a database for persistence and does not write to the filesystem.
+`replay-ap` is a small web service that will record and replay JSON from an AP election test. `replay-ap` persists to Google Cloud Storage and does not require a database.

-## Important Notes
-* `replay-ap` requires that you have **already recorded** an AP election test to JSON files.
-[Elex-loader](https://github.com/newsdev/elex-loader/) is highly recommended for this process.
-Contact your AP support representative to get an up-to-date schedule for election tests.

-* This software assumes you have two AP API keys; one for national data, and one for local data.

 ## User interface
 ![user_interface](https://user-images.githubusercontent.com/109988/41559986-ba63e4a0-7313-11e8-9200-381512097225.png)